opensearch-project/project-website/_posts/2024-10-30-lower-your-cost-on-opensearch-using-binary-vectors.md

 excerpt: Binary vectors offer a powerful, efficient alternative to FP32 vectors, reducing memory and storage by over 90% without compromising performance.
 They provide a cost-effective way to scale large datasets while boosting resource efficiency.
 ---

-Imagine searching through hundreds of millions of high-dimensional vectors in just a split second, using less storage and memory than ever before.
-Sounds impossible?
-Meet binary vectors, the latest innovation for large-scale vector search!
-In today’s world of exploding data volumes, being able to handle massive datasets with less memory is crucial—whether you’re building recommendation systems or advanced search engines.
-In this post, we’ll explore how binary vectors performs compared to traditional FP32 vectors, especially with large datasets like our 768-dimensional, 100-million vector dataset.
-We’ll dive into how they compare in terms of storage, memory usage, and search speed, potentially changing the way you think about vector search.
+Imagine the ability to search through hundreds of millions of high-dimensional vectors in a split second, all while using less storage and memory than ever before.
+This might sound impossible, but with binary vectors—--OpenSearch’s latest advancement for large-scale vector search—--it’s a reality.
+In a world where data is growing at explosive rates, handling massive datasets with reduced memory is crucial, whether you're building recommendation systems or advanced search engines.
+In this blog post, we'll explore how binary vectors perform compared to traditional FP32 vectors, especially with large datasets like our 768-dimensional, 100-million vector dataset.
+We'll look at storage, memory usage, and search speed, and how binary vectors might change the way you approach vector search.

-## What’s the Difference Between FP32 and Binary Vectors?
+## What’s the difference between FP32 and binary vectors?

+FP32 vectors have long been the standard for vector search because of their high precision and seamless integration with many large language models (LLMs), which typically produce vectors in floating-point formats.
+However, this precision has a price—--more storage and memory.
+As your data needs increase, this trade-off can be hard to justify.
+In contrast, binary vectors use only 1s and 0s, as shown in the following image.

 <img src="/assets/media/blog-images/2024-10-30-lower-your-cost-on-opensearch-using-binary-vectors/pic1.png" alt="fp32-binary-comparison" class="img-centered"/>

-FP32 vectors have been the standard for vector search because they offer high precision and integrate easily with many large language models (LLMs), which often generate vectors in floating-point formats.
-But this precision comes at a cost: more storage and more memory.
-As data needs grow, this trade-off becomes harder to justify.
-Instead of storing high-precision values, binary vectors use 1s and 0s, making them much lighter and faster to process.
-More and more LLMs are generating binary embeddings because they’re efficient on large datasets, saving storage, memory, and latency.
+The binary format makes binary vectors more compact and faster to process.
+LLMs are increasingly generating binary embeddings for their efficiency on large datasets, offering significant reductions in storage, memory, and latency.

-## Using Binary Vectors in OpenSearch
+## Using binary vectors in OpenSearch

+Let’s explore how you can use binary vectors in your OpenSearch solution.

 ### Data preparation

 To get started, you’ll need binary vector data.
-Fortunately, many models now generate embeddings directly in binary format; for example, the Cohere Embed V3 model produces binary vectors.
+Luckily, many models now generate embeddings in binary format.
+For example, the Cohere Embed v3 model generates binary vectors.

-Binary vectors often come as arrays of zeros and ones, such as [0, 1, 1, 0, 1, 1, 0, 0, 1, 0, 0, 0, 1, 1, 0, 0].
-However, OpenSearch requires binary vectors packed into an int8 byte format, meaning this example would need to be converted to [108, -116].
+Binary vectors are arrays of zeros and ones, such as `[0, 1, 1, 0, 1, 1, 0, 0, 1, 0, 0, 0, 1, 1, 0, 0]`.
+However, OpenSearch requires binary vectors packed into an `int8` byte format.
+For example, the preceding bit array would be converted to `[108, -116]`, as shown in the following image.

 <img src="/assets/media/blog-images/2024-10-30-lower-your-cost-on-opensearch-using-binary-vectors/pic2.png" alt="binary-vector-packing" class="img-centered"/>

-The good news is that many embedding models already generate binary vectors in int8 byte format, so extra packing is usually unnecessary.
-But if you do have a bit array of zeros and ones, it’s easy to convert it into a byte array using the `numpy` library:
+Many embedding models already generate binary vectors in `int8` byte format, so extra packing is usually unnecessary.
+However, if your data is stored in a bit array, you can easily convert it into a byte array using the `numpy` library:

 ```python
 import numpy as np